manimegalai2508/Booklog/README.md

 # BookLog 📚

-**BookLog** is a simple and elegant website project designed to showcase my skills in HTML, CSS, and JavaScript.
-It features a book store with a focus on providing a great user experience.
+**BookLog** is a simple and elegant website project designed to showcase my HTML, CSS, and JavaScript skills.
+It features a bookstore with a focus on providing a great user experience.

 ## Features